UBC-MDS/CoordGeomPy/README.md

 ## Documentation

-The official documentation is hosted on Read the Docs: (tbd)
+The official documentation is hosted on [Read the Docs](https://coordgeompy.readthedocs.io/en/latest/)
 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.